Learn to Drum

 What to Expect for

-Especially younger beginners, are taught in a friendly but structured environment using traditional teaching materials.
-The “basics” are taught, including all essential rudiments and techniques, but also some fun time on the drum set can be included right from the start!
+Especially younger beginners are taught in a friendly environment.
+The “basics” are taught, including all essential rudiments and techniques, and some fun time on the drum set can be included right from the start!

 What to Expect For

 Intermediate students continue this approach while also learning skills for playing rock, pop, and jazz music.
-Students practice more on the drum set and learn different percussion instruments for orchestra and band.
+Students practice more on the drum set and can learn different percussion instruments for orchestra and band.
 This helps them when they join school bands and other groups.
 Along with traditional material, students can learn modern songs they like for fun.
+We can also help with audition preparation for Jazz Band, Marching Band or School Musical pit.

 What to Expect For